Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Introduction

+From a geometric perspective, Theorem \ref{main_result_noob_nonoise} shows that the Tangential Delaunay Complex of \cite{Boissonnat14} can be combined with local PCA to provide a manifold estimator that is optimal in the sense of \cite{Genovese12}.
+This remains possible even if data is corrupted with additive noise of small amplitude.
+Also, Theorems \ref{main_result_noob_noise} and \ref{theoretical_rate} show that, if outlier points are present (clutter noise), the Tangential Delaunay Complex of \cite{Boissonnat14} still yields the optimal rates of \cite{Genovese12}, at the price of an additional decluttering procedure.

-Our main contribution (Theorem \ref{main_result_noob_nonoise}) makes a two-way link between the approaches of \cite{Boissonnat14} and \cite{Genovese12}.
-It shows that with an additional tangent space estimation procedure that we propose, the Tangential Delaunay Complex of \cite{Boissonnat14} achieves the optimal rate of convergence in the model without outliers of \cite{Genovese12}.
-Conversely, Theorem \ref{main_result_noob_nonoise} points out that the rate of \cite{Genovese12} can be achieved with a tractable estimator $\hat{M}$ that is a simplicial complex of which vertices are the data points and such that $\hat{M}$ is ambient isotopic to $M$ with high probability.
-In the presence of outliers, an iterative denoising procedure is proposed, and similar reconstruction results (Theorem \ref{main_result_noob_noise} and Theorem \ref{theoretical_rate}) are derived for a simplicial complex based on the denoised point cloud.
-Moreover, a stability result for the Tangential Delaunay Complex (Theorem \ref{tdc_stability}) is proved.
+From a statistical point of view, our results show that the optimal rates described in \cite{Genovese12} can be achieved by a tractable estimator $\hat{M}$ that (1) is a simplicial complex of which vertices are the data points, and (2) such that $\hat{M}$ is ambient isotopic to $M$ with high probability.